centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-redis.md

 ## Overview

-Azure Cache for Redis provides an in-memory data store based on the Redis software.
-Redis improves the performance and scalability of an application that uses backend data stores heavily.
-It's able to process large volumes of application requests by keeping frequently accessed data in the server memory, which can be written to and read from quickly.
-Redis brings a critical low-latency and high-throughput data storage solution to modern applications.

-The Centreon Monitoring Connector *Azure Cache for Redis* can rely on Azure API or Azure CLI to collect the metrics related to the Redis service.
+The Centreon Monitoring Connector **Azure Cache for Redis** can rely on Azure API or Azure CLI to collect the metrics related to the Redis service.

 ## Pack assets